 - Pittsburgh arrival: Mixed precipitation, 25°F, icy conditions

 Lesson Learned: A driver who checked only Philadelphia and Pittsburgh weather missed critical mountain conditions that extended the trip from 5 hours to 9 hours, including an overnight stay at a service plaza.
-When weather delays occur, having accommodation options like Hotels.com or Booking.com readily available can help you find last-minute lodging near service plazas.
+The safer decision would have been to check mountain forecasts before departure and postpone the trip by 24 hours.
+While the driver ultimately arrived safely, they placed themselves and their family at unnecessary risk.
+When weather delays occur, having accommodation options like Hotels.com or Booking.com readily available can help you find last-minute lodging near service plazas, but preventing the need for emergency shelter through better planning is always preferable.

 Case Study 2: Summer Thunderstorm Surprise